mohammadebadi12/Fortiweb-Monintoring-with-Zabbix/README.md

 zabbix proxy or zabbix server depends on your structure

+-install SSHPASS
+-paste your fw password to
+``/etc/fortiweb_pass``

-create 2 files in this directory
+-create 2 files in this directory

 ``/usr/lib/zabbix/externalscripts/``